Gwali-1/Meeseeks/README.md

 - you can provide **Custom handlers** for `404 Not Found` and `405 Method Not Allowed` responses.
 - Sets an `Allow` header for all `405 Method Not Allowed` responses.
 - create and register middlewares to be used on all your routes
-- Provide `http.HandlerFunc` functions as your path handlers and middlewares(strightfoward and easy)
+- Provide `http.HandlerFunc` functions as your path handlers and middlewares(straightfoward and easy)
 - Zero dependencies.
 - lightweight and gives you maximum control